rcd-dpeng/skillBuildingSheet5/SlushEngineExamples/README.md

 ![](https://i.imgur.com/g51PaSy.png?1)

 ### GPIO
 The sixteen GPIO pins can be found here, along with ground and 3.3v pins.
 They are in two rows labeled PA0-PA7, PB0-PB7, and a third row for the 3.3v and ground pins.
+The pins are all digital.

 ![](https://i.imgur.com/TVrEYj9.png?1)